-Qualified applicants must currently be a registered dietitian (or other healthcare professional) and/or enrolled in a health professions major at the graduate level.
+Qualified applicants must currently be a registered dietitian (or other health care professional) and/or currently enrolled in a health professions major at the graduate level.
 Students in this program are required to have a computer that meets the minimum software and hardware requirements.

-In addition, to be considered for admission into KU's Dietetics and Integrative Medicine graduate certificate program, all students must meet the following requirements:
+To be considered for admission into KU's dietetics and integrative medicine graduate certificate program, all students must meet the following requirements.

 A bachelor’s degree is required for admission.
 The degree may be in any field but must have included a specific course in medical nutrition therapy.
 Degrees earned outside the United States must be evaluated for equivalency.